picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

                     openInEditor="true"/>
 ```

-Remember how the <modulename>.psm1 file was just copied from the Plaster template to the destination unaltered.
-Here we can see the *file* section facilitating that.
+When we scaffolded this project the <modulename>.psm1 file was just copied from the Plaster template to the destination unaltered.
+Here we can see the file section facilitating that.
 You can see it literally reference the Module.psm1 file in the Plaster template as the source, and in the destination when it does that copy it's going to be <modulename>.psm1 (or PSEphos.psm1 in our example).

 ```xml
 <file source='Module.psm1' destination='${PLASTER_PARAM_ModuleName}.psm1' openInEditor="true"/>
 ```

 Ladies and gentlemen, boys and girls, ISE holdouts and VS Code embracers!
-The moment you've been waiting for *templatefile*!!!  templatefile is some seriously cool magic, this is what lets Plaster not only move files from Plaster template source to destination, but **expand** them.
+The moment you've been waiting for, templatefile!!!  templatefile is some seriously cool magic, this is what lets Plaster not only move files from Plaster template source to destination, but **expand** them.
 You might have caught my bolding of expand above as well.
 What does this mean?
 Well, token replacement!

-Okay... cool, but whats a token replacement?
-Let's see if we can follow the process of what happened.
+Okay... cool, but what's token replacement?
+Good question, we'll follow the process of what happened in our Pester test file when it was scaffolded.

 This was the part of the plasterManifest.xml which was responsible for it.